 The last nation to retain the World Cup was Brazil all the way back in 1962, so history is certainly against Argentina this time around, but Lionel Scaloni will believe his squad of players have what it takes to beat the odds.

 Interestingly, Argentina's best XI this time around is largely the same as the team that started the World Cup final in Qatar three and a half years.
-The only changes are likely to be Lisandro Martinez in for Nicolas Otamendi and Julian Alvarez in for Angel di Maria.
+The only changes are likely to be Lisandro Martinez in for Nicolas Otamendi and Julian Alvarez in for Angel Di Maria.

-Having nine starters who have all experienced winning the World Cup, on top of several squad players, could be invaluable, particularly when one of those players is Lionel Messi, who remains one of the most dangerous players on the planet despite being 38 years old.
+Having nine starters who have all experienced winning the World Cup, on top of several squad players, could be invaluable, particularly when one of those players is Messi, who remains one of the most dangerous players on the planet despite being 38 years old.

 Since winning the World Cup, Argentina have been excellent, winning the Copa America in 2024 and topping the South American qualifying group by nine points.
 We're backing them to reach the final once again.